os.path

 os.path.relpath()

 Return a relative filepath to either the current working directory or an optional start directory.
-This is useful for displaying paths in a more user-friendly way or for making paths portable.
+This is useful for displaying paths in a more user-friendly way or for making paths portable across different deployment environments and filesystem layouts without exposing internal directory structures.

 os.path.relpath(path, start=os.curdir)